Dvles/Dvles/README.md

 - 🛠️ Love working on projects that merge design, development, and creative thinking
 - 🤝 Excited to join a team where I can grow, learn, and contribute

-🌱 **Currently learning:** Full-stack development, JavaScript, and modern frameworks
+🌱 **Currently learning:** PHP, JavaScript, Symfony, Angular and modern frameworks
 💞️ **Looking to collaborate on:** Web projects that blend creativity and functionality
 📫 **How to reach me:** [[devotaleslie.](https://devotaleslie.netlify.app/)](https://devotaleslie.netlify.app/pages/french#contact)
 😄 **Pronouns:** She/Her